 The weather was pleasant, with highs in the 60s (Fahrenheit) and very little wind.
 It was completely overcast, but the weather indicated that the clouds should subside right around sunset.
-With little to do I went ahead and setup camp.
+With little to do, I went ahead and set up camp.

 After waiting for what felt like forever, but was probably only about 2 hours in reality, it was time for yet another sunset.
 Once again, the sun was set to dip right behind Auxier Ridge.
-Knowing this I went about setting up my composition and waited fro the sun to get where I wanted it in the sky.
+Knowing this I went about setting up my composition and waited for the sun to get where I wanted it in the sky.

 Like last week, the sun became a big, orange ball in the sky as it set behind the distant ridge.
-It once again wasn't a hugely colorful sunset, but there was definitely more color that the previous weekend!
+It once again wasn’t a hugely colorful sunset, but there was definitely more color than the previous weekend!

 The Milky Way

 While there was still some residual light from the setting sun, I went about setting up a composition for the Milky Way.
 I used an app on my phone called PhotoPills to help me locate where it would appear in the sky.
-With the location in mind, I setup a composition.
-Now it was time to wait...
+With the location in mind, I set up a composition.
+Now it was time to wait…